 Strategic planning and the role of human resources

-To prepare organizations for different scenarios, the strategic tool of scenario planning has been very useful to allow companies to confront different possibilities and options in hand for rapid responsiveness.
+To prepare organizations for different scenarios, the strategic tool of scenario planning or using scenario planning software has been very useful to allow companies to confront different possibilities and options in hand for rapid responsiveness.
 Nonetheless, this idealistic formal strategic tool for planning is not perfect either.
 COVID-19 is such an unprecedented occurrence that the last comparable pandemic is from a century ago i.e., the Spanish Flu.
 Hardly any organization has taken such a scenario into their recent planning and analyzed it in advance.
 Henry Mintzberg has long alerted us to the the fallacy of design and planning school with emerging and non-deliberate strategies.
 Scholars such as Dyer (1983) estimate that around 70–80 percent of all organizational strategies are results of informal adaptive processes, rather than formal planning processes.
 Based on these premises, Zhang, Dolan, Lingham and Altman (2009) propose a dynamic model of strategic human resources to function in an uncertain and changeable international business environment, where uncertainty is the only certain thing that we have.
 That is, leadership and learning are converted into strategic human factors to trigger, build and reinforce organizational structure and system formed by a human pool of knowledge workers.
 No strategic plan could have foreseen the arrival of COVID-19 like hurricane.
 After several months of data accumulation, now we may be able to adjust a relative accurate estimate to set up scenario for analysis and planning.
 But organizations need to act and react at the first instant to keep making decisions.
 Waiting could have been an option but the price to be paid is the loss of opportunity which appears in a very short period of window opening time (Bourgeois & Eisenhardt, 1988).

 Addressing organizational preparedness needs to focus on these dynamic strategic factors to trigger the creativity of individuals, aggregated at organizational level of innovativeness (Zhang, Zhou & McKenzie, 2013).
 Through reflective learning (Tsui, Zhang & Chen, 2017), leaders, managers, employees, staff, or any knowledge worker related to the organization could contribute novel ideas in a systematic and channeled manner to maximize its effectiveness.
 Leadership building corresponding organizational culture and values is required to make this happen, and get it done.
 Organizations need to be capable to appropriately explore and exploit the individual level creativity and internalize it into the organization’s (Zhang, Zhou & McKenzie, 2013).